sebastiangonzalezdesign/motion-ui-kit/CONTRIBUTING.md

+# Contributing to Motion UI Kit

-Thank you for your interest in contributing to Motion UI Kit.
+Thanks for your interest in contributing! 🎉

-Guidelines
+We welcome bug fixes, improvements, and new ideas.
+To keep things simple and consistent, please follow these guidelines:

+## 💻 Pull Requests

-- Keep PRs small and focused (one visual or functional change per PR).
+- Keep PRs small and focused — one visual or functional change per PR.
-- Run `npm run format` before submitting a PR.
+- Always run `npm run format` before submitting to ensure code style consistency.
+- For new components:
+  - Add a demo under `src/pages/`
-- For new components, include a demo in `src/pages` and a simple smoke test under `src/__tests__`.
+  - Add a simple smoke test under `src/__tests__/`

+## 🗣 Discussions

-If you're unsure about API changes, open an issue first to discuss.
+- If you’re unsure about API changes or larger refactors, please [open an issue](../../issues) first so we can discuss.

-Thanks!
+## ✅ Checklist before submitting

+- Code compiles (`npm run build`)
+- Tests pass (`npm test`)
+- No linting or formatting errors

+---

+Thanks for helping improve **Motion UI Kit**! 🚀